gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 **The SAPUI5 repository service is active and reachable but whenever I deploy an application I see the following error "Request failed with status code 400".**

 This could have multiple reasons, please check the console for more information or open transaction `/IWFND/ERROR_LOG` and check the server logs.
 A common issue is that during the setup, configuring a virus scan profile has been forgotten.
 This can be corrected in transaction `/IWFND/VIRUS_SCAN`.

+**SSL certificate creation and installation fails with: `Unable to find openssl - please make sure it is installed and available in your PATH`.**

+Most probably the `OpenSSL` package is not installed on your OS.
+Please install it and make sure that it is available in your `PATH` environment variable.

 ## Support